stellasyyun/ml-project-2/README.md

 ### Overview

 This project aims to predict the popularity of Spotify music tracks based on a song's features recorded on the Spotify API.
-These features include danceability, energy, key, loudness, speechiness, acousticness, instrumentalness,liveness, valence, tempo and duration.
-These featyrtuers  Specifically, we looked at how the differnet features impact a song's popularity as measured by Spotify.
+These features include danceability, energy, key, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo and duration.
+Specifically, we looked at how the differnet features impact a song's popularity as measured by Spotify.

 #### Questions we aim to answer